What is hearing loss?

 One in 3 older adults over age 60 has hearing loss.
 Nearly half of people ages 75 to 85 have hearing loss.

 When sudden hearing loss occurs, it's important to contact your healthcare provider right away.
 Your provider will do a medical exam and a hearing exam as soon as possible to help find the cause and type of your sudden hearing loss.
 Based on your diagnosis, your provider will discuss possible treatments.

 Treatment for hearing loss

 In some people, hearing loss can be corrected with surgery.
-For others, medical devices and rehab therapies often can help reduce hearing loss.
+For others, medical devices and hearing aids often can help improve hearing loss.

 To find what's causing your hearing loss, and how to manage it, see your healthcare provider for a complete exam.
 If you think you have hearing loss, answer these questions:

 Do you have a problem hearing when you're on the phone?

 Do you have trouble following the conversation when 2 or more people are talking at the same time?